Section 91 CrPC, How to use in Maintenance 125 CrPC case…How to find wife is working and what her salary?

-Generally, there is a tendency that Husband or Wife hides the information about each other salary and it becomes difficult to prove salary of wife or Husband and therefore correct maintenance amount is not assessed
+Generally, we have seen that wife for getting maintenance and extra financial support hides her income from the court and it is also often that husband hides his income so that he has to pay less maintenance amount to the wife or child.
+There is a tendency the Husband or Wife hides information about each other salary and it becomes difficult to prove the salary of the wife or Husband therefore correct maintenance amount is not assessed.

 CrPC 91 is the tool along with the RTI act to get all the documents, Under RTI act it is difficult to get documents rather it is easier to get the documents U/s.
 91 CrPC.

-Now if wife know where her husband is working or husband knows wife place of work as well as her PAN Number if she files ITR, then it will be easier to get proof of income.
+Now if the wife knows where her husband is working or the husband knows the wife’s place of work as well as her PAN Number if she files ITR, then it will be easier to get proof of income.

-Other than income documents other documents like conciliation statements or complaints can be accesed with the help of the 91CrPC if wife is not disclosing the same as same can be used for contridiction. like happened in the case below
+Other than income documents other documents like conciliation statements or complaints can be accessed with the help of the 91CrPC if the wife is not disclosing the same as same can be used for contradiction like happened in the case below-

 Section 91 of Cr.P.C. reads as under :Summons to produce document or other thing.
 (1) Whenever any Court or any officer in charge of a police station considers that the production of any document or other thing is necessary or desirable for the purposes of any investigation, inquiry, trial or other proceeding under this Code by or before such Court or officer, such Court may issue a summons, or such officer a written order, to the person in whose possession or power such document or thing is believed to be, requiring him to attend and produce it, or to produce it, at the time and place stated in the summons or order.